rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Fairness and Respect

 ```
-🙇 Do you feel respected and fairly treated
+🙇 Do I feel respected and fairly treated
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*